francispotter/busy-mirror/README.md

 To pull tasks off the `plans` queue and put them back on the `tasks` queue, use the `activate` command.
 There are two ways to use the `activate` command:

 - With the `--today` option, which is the normal way, and activates all the tasks scheduled for today or earlier, bringing the `tasks` list up to date
-- With designated items from the `plans` queue
+- With designated items from the `plans` queue; note that the `activate` command accepts item designation from the `plans` queue itself

 If no items are designated, and there is no `--today` option, no tasks will be activated.